portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 - Additional buys: two additional buys within the reporting period with respective remaining days of 514 and 255 days and known buying transaction price.
 Remember, the dividend and sale will be valuated at end date in the MVE.
 - MVE = 426.82 EUR, including 125 EUR on the cash account from dividend and sale.

-The resulting formula is with IRR = 17.63% is:
+The resulting formula with IRR = 17.63% is:

 `177.94 x 1.18^(730/365) + 84 x 1.18^(514/365) + 67 x 1.18^(255/365)
 = MVE (including dividend and sale)`